Hair bleaching: Modern history

 During the 1930s Lawrence M. Gelb advanced the formulas of the bleaching products.
 In 1950, Clairol, the company Gelb founded with wife Jane Clair, introduced the first one-step hair dye product that lightened hair, which became a huge success with the masses.

+In the early 1990s a trend emerged of eyebrow bleaching from the fashion world.
+Creatives such as Alexander McQueen, Anna Sui, and Pat McGrath had models like Linda Evangelista bleaching their eyebrows.
+Entertainers Jared Leto and Madonna, as well as club goers at the time, went on to do the same.
+Kevyn Aucoin's 1997 book Making Faces, gave a tutorial on how to do so.
+The trend continued on into the early 2000s and reemerged in the early 2020s as homage to Y2K fashion.

 Bleaching process

 Using bleaching agents

 Melanin pigments, which give hair a darker color, can be broken down with oxidation.
 Most commercial bleaching formulas contain hydrogen peroxide and persulfate salts, which under alkaline conditions created by ammonia or monoethanolamine can bleach the hair.
 Persulfate salts, in combination with hydrogen peroxide or alone, are known for their ability to degrade organics after activation with heat, transition metals, ultraviolet light, or other means that produce the sulfate radical.
 Without activation, the persulfate anion is known to react with some organic chemicals, although with slow kinetics.
 When melanin is oxidized, oxygen gas is released.
 Products for bleaching one's hair at home usually contain a 6% solution of hydrogen peroxide, while products for use in a hair salon can contain up to 9%.
 Hair bleaching products can damage hair and cause severe burns to the scalp when applied incorrectly or left on too long.

 Industrial bleaches that work by reduction (such as sodium hydrosulphite) react with a chromophore, the part of the molecule responsible for its color and decrease the number of carbon-oxygen bonds in it, making it uncoloured.
 This process might be reversed to a certain extent by oxygen in the air, such as yellowing of bleached paper if left uncovered.
 In contrast, hydrogen peroxide chemically alters the chromophore by increasing the number of carbon-oxygen bonds.
 Due to the relative absence of reducing agents in the environment, chromophores cannot restore themselves as seen in reduction-based bleaches.

 Bleaching the hair is a gradual process and different colors may be achieved dependent on the original hair color, application time, and strength of the product used.
 Applied on black hair, the hair will change its color to brown, red, orange, orange-yellow, yellow, and finally pale yellow.

+Sodium hypochlorite, which in solution form is standard household bleach, is not use for hair bleaching.
+It is rapidly damaging to hair structure and chemically burns skin unless very diluted.